Bradley Kramer

 Professional experience

-Dr. Bradley Kramer earned bachelor's, master's and doctorate degrees in industrial engineering from Kansas State University.
-He began his academic career as an assistant professor in the department of industrial engineering at K-State in 1985.
-Kramer has served as department head since 1993 and added the role of Director of the Advanced Manufacturing Institute in 2000.
+Bradley Kramer earned bachelor's, master's and doctorate degrees in industrial engineering from Kansas State University.
+He began his academic career as an assistant professor in the department of industrial and manufacturing systems engineering at K-State in 1985.
+Kramer served as department head from 1993 to 2025 and was appointed interim dean for the Carl R. Ice College of Engineering in July 2025.
 Since 2006, he has been honored to hold the Ike and Letty Evans Engineering Chair.

 Research

 Kramer’s research has been primarily application- and integration-focused.
 He has completed major research projects in manufacturing engineering, engineering education, product and technology innovation, and regional innovation.
 Kramer has garnered extramural support from the National Science Foundation, U.S. Department of Commerce, U.S. Department of Agriculture, the Society of Manufacturing Engineers, Kansas Department of Commerce, the Kansas Technology Enterprise Corporation and private industry.
-As Director of the Advanced Manufacturing Institute (AMI), Kramer has worked to build an organization with a mission to advance technologies, people, and companies through collaborative engineering and business partnerships.
-AMI has conducted more than 2,500 technology and product development projects with more than 500 different companies from across the nation.
+As director of the Advanced Manufacturing Institute, now the Technology Development Institute, Kramer worked to build an organization with a mission to advance technologies, people and companies through collaborative engineering and business partnerships.

 Academic highlights